Lewis And Clark Law School – Crucial Facts

 Academic Programs And Curriculum

-Lewis & Clark Law School offers a Juris Doctor (JD) program with full-time and part-time options.
+Lewis & Clark Law School offers a Juris Doctor (J.D.) program with full-time and part-time options.
 The first-year curriculum includes foundational courses such as Civil Procedure, Contracts, and Constitutional Law.
-In addition to the JD, the top-tier law school provides specialized degrees, including a Master of Laws (LLM) in Environmental, Natural Resources, and Energy Law, and a Master of Studies in Law (MSL) designed for professionals who seek legal knowledge without becoming practicing attorneys.
+In addition to the J.D., the top-tier law school provides specialized degrees, including a Master of Laws (LL.M.) in Environmental, Natural Resources, and Energy Law, and a Master of Studies in Law (M.S.L.) designed for professionals who seek legal knowledge without becoming practicing attorneys.

 The law school is one of the best law schools, nationally recognized for its environmental law focus and innovative curriculum.
 Students gain real-world experience through legal clinics, externships, and research projects.
 Emphasis on interdisciplinary learning and practical training ensures graduates are equipped to handle complex legal challenges.
 Programs are flexible, with some offered online or through distance learning, supporting career advancement in both legal and policy-oriented fields.